-The bold use of onyx in this ring makes it very unusual for an engagement ring, but high contrast stones are very popular at the moment.
-The hand carved onyx surrounds a 1.10 ct, J color, VS1 clarity antique emerald cut diamond.
+The bold use of onyx in this ring makes it very unusual for an engagement ring, but high-contrast stones are very popular now.
+The hand-carved onyx surrounds a 1.10 ct, J color, VS1 clarity antique emerald cut diamond.

 The diamond and onyx both sit above an understated gallery which provides a subtle and very clean look to the finished ring.

 This stunning ring has elements of art deco and Edwardian motifs.
 The center diamond is dated c.1930 and is 1.02 ct, I color and VS2 clarity.
 Prong set, with a leaf motif on each shoulder finished with fine milgrain, the diamond is also set very high for maximum impact.